wp-plugins/ctabs/readme.txt

 == Frequently Asked Questions ==

+= Why do I get a huge margin above my tabs? =

+Wordpress wants you to place all of your shortcodes on a line by themselves.
+I try to keep the line above and below my shortcode empty when I use them.
+If there is content on the line above, below, or beside the [shortcode] it will add a lot of <br>'s to the top of the tabs.

 = Can I have multiple tabgroups on one page? =

 Currently no. I plan to make that option available soon.